KRM7/gapp/docs/algorithms.md

 ## Custom selection and replacement methods (single-objective)

-For the `SingleObjective` algorithms, it's possible to define additional selection and replacement methods separately without having to define a completely new algorithm.
+For the `SingleObjective` algorithms, it is possible to define additional selection and replacement methods separately without having to define a completely new algorithm.

-Simple selection and population replacement methods can be defined using a lambda or some other callable type.
-As an example, a simple tournament selection method could be implemented this way:
+Simple selection and population replacement methods can be defined using a lambda function or some other callable type.
+As an example, a simple tournament selection method could be implemented the following way:

 ```cpp
 algorithm::SingleObjective algorithm;

 algorithm.selection_method([](const GaInfo& context, const FitnessMatrix& fmat)
 {
     size_t first  = rng::randomIdx(fmat);